 Calories 210, total fat 8 g, carbohydrates 27 g, protein 9 g per tartine

-Save to Pinterest These tartines bring freshness to your table with minimal effort and maximum flavor.
+These tartines bring freshness to your table with minimal effort and maximum flavor.

 Recipe Frequently Asked Questions